openresty/lua-resty-websocket/README.markdown

 * `pool`

     Specifies a custom name for the connection pool being used.
 If omitted, then the connection pool name will be generated from the string template `<host>:<port>`.
+* `ssl_verify`

+    Specifies whether to perform SSL certificate verfication during the SSL handshake if the `wss://` scheme is used.

+The SSL connection mode (`wss://`) requires at least ngx_lua 0.9.11 or OpenResty 1.7.4.1.

 [Back to TOC](#table-of-contents)